kxzhang-lab/DynUAV/README.md

 # For Code
 ## Environmental requirements
 All relevant dependencies and their versions can be found in: environment.yaml.
+You can create environment by ```conda env create -f environment.yaml``` and use ```conda activate 虚拟环境名``` to entry the environment.
 To minimize potential issues, please ensure you use the following versions:
 * matplotlib=3.10.0
 * python=3.12.9
 * numpy=2.0.1